Run, Buddy, Run

-Run, Buddy, Run was an American comedy TV series that aired on CBS for one season of 16 episodes in 1966-1967.
+Run, Buddy, Run is an American sitcom TV series that aired on CBS for one season of 16 episodes in 1966-1967.
 The series was created by Leonard B. Stern, and starred jazz trumpeter, singer, and actor Jack Sheldon.

 Description

 At a steambath, accountant Buddy Overstreet (Sheldon) overhears gangster “Mr. D” (Bruce Gordon) plotting a murder.
 Mr. D and his mob realize that Buddy is a potential witness, and pursue him across the country.

 The series was essentially a comedic version of The Fugitive.
 It was cancelled by CBS after airing 16 episodes.

+Episodes

 Merchandising

 The TV series was adapted into a comic book distributed by Gold Key Comics.
 Only one issue was published.